-My honours research involved the preliminary ecological reconstruction of a polar forest from the Late Cretaceous, which grew during a period of greatly elevated atmospheric CO2 and global temperatures.
+During Honours research I was the first to reconstruct local plant communities and the community ecology of a polar forest fossilised on the Chatham Islands, New Zealand.
+This forest grew during the Late Cretaceous, when atmospheric CO2 and global temperatures were high, and at a time when the recently-evolved flowering plants were starting to push their way into new territory.
 The project involved sedimentary geology, fossil preparation and the appropriation of sampling methods from modern ecology to fossiliferous slabs of rock.